This article covers the most important topics in the field of machine vision. In particular, I will cover

 Computer vision and machine vision are overlapping technologies.
 An intelligent system needs a computer and a particular software tool to function, while computer vision doesn’t need to be linked to a machine.

-What are Intelligent Systems?
+What are Intelligent Systems in Machine Vision?

 Machine vision systems are embedded components that use data extorted from online images to automatically guide manufacturing and production operations, such as go/no testing and quality control processes.
 These systems can also play a role in inspection operations and automated assembly verification.
 They can do so using their capabilities to direct material handling equipment to position products or materials required in a particular process.